khmaher/SNPs-discovery-for-Fluidigm/README.md

    First make an account for the [D3 design portal](https://d3.standardbio.com/account/login).

    <br>
-   I recommend you read through the D3 User Guide you downloaded in the previous step but the steps are summarised below.
+   I recommend you read through the D3 User Guide you downloaded in the previous step.
+The key steps are summarised below.

    - Log into your account on the D3 portal
    - click `+ NEW PANEL`